ryanczm/Analytic-Musings/_posts/2023-12-31-principles-of-principal-components.md

 <!-- <figcaption>Treasury yields, 2012-2022</figcaption> -->
 </center>

-This looks somewhat mean reverting, but only over a very long period, unlike the original paper's chart.
-The high correlation coefficients are in constrast to the zero to no correlation in the original paper, likely due to the short window.
+This looks somewhat mean reverting, but only _over a very long period_, unlike the original paper's chart (one year).
+The high correlation coefficients to slope and level are in constrast to the zero to no correlation in the original paper, likely due to the short window.
 The authors state a choice of window is very important.
 A long window captures longer term changes in yield curves, but if yield regimes/policies change over time, then we end up using irrelevant information.

 The 1Y PCA rolling window weights look like this: